trailer driving down interstate bg

 Waiting until the last minute

 Procrastination increases the probability of making mistakes.
-While it’s tempting to put this type of work on the backburner as long as possible, doing so might set you up for failure.
+While it’s tempting to postpone completing your IFTA quarterly report as long as possible, doing so might set you up for failure.

 What can happen if you don't file IFTA or file incorrectly?

-As we mentioned, missing IFTA reporting deadlines, filing your IFTA reports incorrectly or failing to pay for any penalties can lead to consequences that range in severity.
+As we mentioned, missing an IFTA quarterly report deadline, filing incorrectly or failing to pay for any penalties can lead to consequences that range in severity.

 The penalties aren’t as harsh if you file late but they can still be impactful.
 Most states have a flat rate penalty of either $50 or 10 percent of the taxes due, depending on which is greater.
 Within the lower 48 states, the only exception is Nevada, which offers a harsher penalty of $50 and 10 percent of the taxes due.
 Any late payments for these penalties are also subject to accruing interest fees that may vary by state.